SpinW/spinwdoc/pages/spinw/spinw.export.md

   * `'per'`   Periodic, interactions between extended unit cells are retained.

-{% include note.html content=" If neither `path` nor `fid` is given, the `out` will be a cell containing strings for each line of the text output." %}
+{% include note.html content=" If neither `path` nor `fileid` is given, the `outStr` will be a cell containing strings for each line of the text output." %}

 {% include links.html %}